MessageSquare0x

 Your organization probably has more qualitative HR data than you think.
 Exit interview notes sitting in shared drives.
-Open-ended survey responses no one reads past page two.
-Manager comments in performance reviews that never get aggregated.
-The problem is not a lack of qualitative data — it is that the way you collect it systematically filters out the most important signals.
+Open-text comments no one reads past page two.
+Manager observations in performance reviews that never get aggregated.
+The problem is not a lack of qualitative data — it is that the way you collect it often filters out the most important signals.

 What Qualitative HR Data Actually Means